danwing/cidfi/draft-wing-cidfi.md

 or prioritize a packet ahead of other packets within a single UDP 4-tuple.
 The network element cannot make an informed decision of which packet to discard or pirioritize without knowing the relative importance of the packet.
-Metadata carried in each packet can inform the network element to improve the user experience.
+Metadata carried in each packet (or a subset) can inform the network element to improve the user experience.